Glyn Philpot: painter and modern pilgrim

 Afterword

 There’s a singular stained glass window in a church in a small West Sussex town.
-Only people who disparage it would be surprised to find there a work by Walter Crane (1845-1915).
+Only people who disparage the places as déclassé would be surprised to find there a work by Walter Crane (1845-1915).
 The bright stand-alone piece is about A3-sized.
 It depicts a knight reaching in to pluck a golden crown from a bush.
 His horse stands by, looking faintly oafish, somehow amused and bored.
 In Crane’s mind’s eye, this was how Richard III’s crown eventually became Henry VII’s.
 In my imagination, the knight is me, and the crown is the reputation of Glyn Philpot, the painter (1884-1937).
 The snary thicket is the problem which Philpot’s complicated oeuvre and life presents.

 Back to Contents